-Prior to becoming an academic, Dr Jackson was involved in Green politics for 20 years as a party activist, including a period as a State Secretary and as National Convenor of the Australian Greens.
+Prior to becoming an academic, Dr Jackson was involved in Green politics for 20 years as a party activist, including a period as a State Secretary in WA and as the National Convenor of the Australian Greens.

-Dr Jackson's PhD focused on the role of party members in shaping the party, and the potential impact of success on the party's original aims and principles.
-This focus has lead to a continuing examination of the philosophical drivers of the party, and the impacts of existing state and parliamentary institutions on that growth.
+Dr Jackson's PhD recent research has focused on the role of party members in shaping the Australian Greens, and the potential impact of success on the party's original aims and principles.
+This focus has lead to a continuing examination of the philosophical drivers of the party, the impacts of existing state and parliamentary institutions on that growth, and the role of protest in furthering movement and Party aims.
 Furthering this research has led to research collaborations with Dr Anika Gauja at the University of Sydney, Dr Christine Cunningham at Edith Cowan University, and Dr Narelle Miragliotta at Monash University.
-One of his current projects (with Dr Gauja) involves surveying the Australian Greens party membership and supporters, one of the first of a major party in Australia.
+One of his current projects (with Dr Gauja) involves re-surveying the Australian Greens party membership and supporters, which, when originally undertaken in 2012, was one of the first of a major party in Australia.

 Dr Jackson's latest research has now moved to examine environmental politics in the Asia Pacific.While the Australian (and New Zealand) Greens can boast 40 years histories of political activism, this is not the case for green and environmental politics in the emergent democracies of Asia and the Pacific.
 This expanding field of research examines the potentials for green political movements and parties to emerge, with a particular interest in the physical and philosophical barriers to the development of the green parties in a non-western setting.